lyteword/chspurgeon-tod/volume-2/psalm-47.md

 5\.Remember, a shield must ever&nbsp;*have an eye to guide it*&nbsp;—you the shields, the law the eye.&nbsp;*Bishop Reynolds.*&nbsp;

-## WORK UPON THE FORTY-SEVENTH PSALM
+## Works Upon The Forty-Seventh Psalm

 In the Works of JOHN BOYS, 1626, folio, pp. 931-937, there is an Exposition of this Psalm.